jwtay1/jwtay1/README.md

 * [CyAn: Cyanobacteria Image Analysis Toolbox](https://github.com/Biofrontiers-ALMC/CyAn) - A collection of code and scripts to study cyanobacteria
 * [Cell Tracking Toolbox](https://github.com/Biofrontiers-ALMC/cell-tracking-toolbox) - Written from scratch to track cells and identify division events

-## Teaching Resources

-### 2024
-* [MCDB 6440](https://qoi-course.github.io/mcdb-6440/) - Python-based image analysis crash course

-### 2020
-* [Image Analysis Workshop](https://github.com/jwtay1/workshop-PAC-2020-image-analysis) - A primer on image analysis to the Postdoctoral Association at CU Boulder

 ## Side projects

 ### Websites
-* [CU Boulder Hugo theme](https://github.com/Biofrontiers-ALMC/hugo-theme-cuboulder) - Theme for the [ALMC website](https://advancedimaging.colorado.edu/) which I develop and maintain
 * [Folio Hugo Theme](https://gitlab.com/jwtay/hugo-theme-folio) - A theme for my [personal website](https://jianweitay.com).
 Built primarily with Bootstrap.
 * [Janssen Hugo theme](https://github.com/jwtay1/hugo-theme-janssen) - A theme for a documentation website, built from the ground up.

-### Experiments
-* [MATdoc](https://github.com/jwtay1/MATdoc) - An experimental project to export documentation for MATLAB projects

 ## Contact

-For more information about my work, please visit my [personal website](https://jianweitay.com) or the [Advanced Light Microscopy Core](https://advancedimaging.colorado.edu).
+For more information about my work, please visit my [personal website](https://jianweitay.com).

 I am always on the lookout for collaborations!
 If you have any biological image analysis questions, please feel free to reach out.